pagkly/Zed/Investopedia3/Qualified Personal Residence Trust (QPRT) Definition.md

 ## QPRT and Other Trust Forms

 Many different types of trusts exist in addition to a qualified personal residence trust.
-Two additional ones are a bare trust and a [charitable remainder trust](https://www.investopedia.com/terms/c/charitableremaindertrust.asp).
+Two additional ones are a bare trust and a [[charitable remainder trust]](https://www.investopedia.com/terms/c/charitableremaindertrust.asp).
 In a bare trust, the beneficiary has the absolute right to the trust’s assets (both financial and non-financial, such as real estate and collectibles), as well as the income generated from these assets (such as rental income from properties or bond interest).

 In a charitable remainder trust, a donor may provide an income interest to a non-charitable beneficiary with the remainder of the trust going to a charitable organization.
 The CRAT and CRUT are two types of charitable remainder trusts.